 Tread Depth Safety

-As you can see on the stopping distance chart, tread depth effects how well your vehicle can stop, especially on wet roads.
+As you can see on the stopping distance chart, tread depth affects how well your vehicle can stop, especially on wet roads.
 It is very important to be aware of how much remaining tread is on all of your tires and how it impacts you.
-In 2012, the National Highway Traffic Safety Administration (NHTSA) released a study directly correlating low tread depth with an increased likelihood of being involved in an accident.
-Discount Tire and industry standards recommend replacing tires worn down to 4/32” and below, and will not service tires worn to 2/32” and below.

-*The Michelin Premier tire line does not follow the stopping distance portion of the above image as it contains technology that allows it to perform like a new tire all the way down to 2/32nds.
+*The Michelin Premier tire lines do not follow the stopping distance portion of the above image as they are designed with technology for like-new preformance to 2/32nds of an inch.